Apps980/Alex-Popescu-Thesis-2023/Systematic Review/MSC SR/Contributions of genetic and nongenetic sources to variation in cooperative behavior in a cooperative mammal.md

 year: 2021
 species: Meerkats
 factor: [[Sex]] [[Rank]] [[maturity]] [[Maternal Effect]] [[Group Size]]
-effect: As in previous studies, dominant males sentinel for longer than any other individuals, with males sentineling more than females, and dominant males sentineling more than subordinate males.
+effect: As in previous studies, dominant males sentinel for longer than any other individuals, with #Males  sentineling more than females, and dominant males sentineling more than subordinate males.
 Genetic additive effects drove variations in cooperative behaviors, including sentinel behavior, with maternal effects of [[Body Mass]] on sentinel time.
 Increased group size led to decreases in individual sentinel contributions.

 In cooperatively breeding species, some individuals forgo breeding in favor of helping breeding pairs with their offspring.
 Such individuals are called "Helpers".
 Why helpers exist is a very good questions.
 Traditional theory of natural selection is based on competition between individuals; helping should not be evolutionarily stable.